bannou/aws-clf-c02/4- Monitoring, Security and Pricing/3-pricing-billing-and-support.md

 ## Auto-scaling

-Allows to put EC2 instances in auto-scaling groups, and will stop and start only when needed.
+Allows to put EC2 instances in auto-scaling groups, and will <u>stop and start</u> only when needed.
 It reduces wasting computing capacities

 ## Right-Sizing instances

-??
+Avoiding over provisioning EC2 instances helps meet the usage curve.

 ## Reserved Instances